gitlabhq/gitlabhq/doc/user/project/deploy_tokens/index.md

 ### Read Container Registry images

-To read the container registry images, you'll need to:
+To read the container registry images, you must:

 1. Create a Deploy Token with `read_registry` as a scope.
 1. Take note of your `username` and `token`.